Vitamin D and your baby

 • you have been told that you are low in vitamin D

-• one or more of your children has had rickets or seizures resulting from low blood calcium levels
+• one or more of your tamariki has had rickets or seizures resulting from low blood calcium levels.

-• Babies who are born preterm with low body weight may be vitamin D deficient.
+Babies who are born preterm with low body weight might be vitamin D deficient.

-• Babies who are breastfed over winter months in New Zealand may also be vitamin D deficient by late winter/spring.
+Babies who are breastfed over winter months in Aotearoa New Zealand may also be vitamin D deficient by late winter and spring.

-If your baby is at high risk of vitamin D deficiency, talk to a health professional such as your doctor, midwife or dietitian.
-Your doctor can prescribe a vitamin D supplement that comes in drops.
+If your pēpi is at high risk of vitamin D deficiency, talk to your healthcare provider, doctor, or midwife.
+They can prescribe a vitamin D supplement that comes in drops.

 Drops can either be: